|Cleft lip and palate|

 There are two types of cleft lip:

-The appearance of the cleft lip can be anything from a small notch in the lip (incomplete cleft) to a wide gap that runs all the way up to the nostril (complete cleft lip).
+The appearance of the cleft lip can vary from a small notch in the lip (incomplete cleft) to a wide gap that runs all the way up to the nostril (complete cleft lip).

-The appearance of a cleft palate can be anything from an opening at the back of the soft palate towards the throat to an almost complete separation of the roof of the mouth.
+The appearance of a cleft palate can range from an opening at the back of the soft palate to a complete cleft of the roof of the mouth (hard and soft palate).

 Hidden cleft palate

-A cleft lip and palate are visible at birth.
-However, one type of cleft palate, known as a submucous cleft palate, can be hidden by the lining of the roof of the mouth.
+Cleft lip and palate is visible at birth.
+However, a type of cleft palate called a submucous cleft palate can be hidden by the lining of the roof of the mouth.
+This type of cleft palate can be difficult to diagnose early on and in some cases may not be apparent for some months or years.

 These symptoms may indicate a submucous cleft palate.

-Learn more in diagnosing cleft lip and palate.
+Learn more about diagnosing cleft lip and palate.

 Causes of cleft lip and palate